A Simulation-Optimization Framework To Improve The Organ Transplantation Offering System: MODEL OVERVIEW

 \subsection{Procedure}

-Using the data described previously, we built a simulation model that can simulate one year of the transplantation system for any organ (by using the correct parameters) under different policies.
+Using the data described previously, we built a simulation model that can simulate one year of the transplantation system for any organ (by using the correct input parameters) under different policies.
 The simulation model returns as output the total ``gain'' of the system (defined below) over the one-year period.

-In order to obtain an optimal policy, we take the following simulation-optimization approach: For different ``batch sizes'' of $x$, we perform multiple simulation replications of the behavior of the transplantation system for each organ separately under the policy of making batches of ``$x$'' simultaneous offers for \emph{all organs arriving to the system}.
-During each simulation we keep track of the ``gain'' of all the organs that enter the system, and so at the end we obtain a ``training set'' (derived from all the simulations) where the information vectors represent the organs that have arrived into the system via the triples (Category, OPO, policy ``$x$''), and the response vector represents the ``gain'' of that specific organ when it was offered in the system.
-Optimizing over the policies for each pair (Category, OPO) in the ``training set'', we obtain our proposed policy that optimizes the ``gain'' of the transplantation system.
-It is clear that our simulation-optimization procedure allows for different number of simultaneous offers for the (Category, OPO) pairs, which is novel when comparing with the actual literature, where policies specify a fixed number of offers to be given for each organ, regardless of the (Category, OPO) pair.
+In order to obtain an optimal policy, we take the following simulation-optimization approach: For different ``batch sizes'' $x$, we perform multiple simulation replications of the behavior of the transplantation system for each organ separately under the policy of making batches of ``$x$'' simultaneous offers for \emph{all organs arriving to the system}.
+During each simulation we keep track of the ``gain'' of all the organs that enter the system, where the term ``gain'' denotes the result of a profit/expense point system that awards points for successful transplants, but deducts points based on transplant team decision effort as well as disappointed potential recipients who ask for an organ that is ultimately awarded to someone else.
+In any case, at the end of this phase, we obtain a ``training set'' (derived from all the simulations) where the information vectors represent the organs that have arrived into the system via the triples (Category, OPO, policy ``$x$''), and the response vector represents the ``gain'' of any specific organ when it was offered in the system.
+We optimize over the policies for each pair (Category, OPO) in the ``training set'' by finding the value $x^\star$ among the possible policies ``$x$'' that maximizes the average gain for that particular pair (Category, OPO) over the ``training set''; and as such, we obtain our proposed policy that aims to optimize the ``gain'' of the transplantation system.
+It is clear that our simulation-optimization procedure allows for different numbers of simultaneous offers for the different (Category, OPO) pairs, which is novel when compared to the current literature, where policies specify a fixed number of offers to be given for each organ, regardless of the (Category, OPO) pair.